Manage delivery schedules – Purchase

 In this list type you load existing delivery schedules to print or send again to your supplier.

 If you have suppliers who also use Monitor ERP, you can send delivery schedules as attached XML files if you send the delivery schedule as a PDF file via e-mail.
 The setting for this is configured under the button Attach XML file in the Supplier register procedure.
-The supplier will then import the delivery schedule from their desktop component called Inbox for Monitor-to-Monitor and will automatically create a new sales forecast.
-The XML file contains all data and is the basis for the supplier's sales forecast.
+The supplier will then import the delivery schedule from their desktop component called Inbox for Monitor-to-Monitor and will automatically create a new sales forecast or complete delivery schedule (containing both fixed calls and forecasts.)
+The XML file contains all data and is the basis for the supplier's fixed calls and sales forecast.
 Read more about Monitor-to-Monitor.

 You can export delivery schedules and send to suppliers via EDI EDI is the acronym of Electronic Data Interchange.
 EDI is about exchanging electronic business documents with your business partners, e.g. customers and suppliers.
 The EDI concept can be wide and a bit unclear, and can many times be used about all types of documents which are sent electronically, even if it might be PDF files sent via e-mail or publishing business documents on a website.
 What we refer to as EDI – and what is traditionally meant by EDI – is structured business documents following given standards, electronically sent or received and which are compiled and interpreted automatically and that is integrated with the customer's/supplier's ERP system..
 To be able to use this feature you have to configure EDI settings and add the suppliers in an EDI behavior.
 Export of delivery schedule via EDI is an option purchased separately.